Palatine L 1: Design

 Because the lines ran on or alongside roads it was decided to design the locomotives as tramway or 'box' locomotives (Kastenlokomotive).
 They had a fully glazed, box body and the drive was covered to reduce the risk to passers-by or horses.
 In order to enable the engine driver to see the line there was a sliding side window.
 The driver himself stood to one side next to the boiler.
 The water tank was integrated into the rivetted plate frame.
 The filling points were on the front wall the left and right of the smokebox.
 Coal was stored behind the outer firebox on the footplate.
 As a result, the engines could only be laboriously coaled using baskets.

 The saturated steam drive was on the outside and had slide valves.
 The cylinders were set horizontally and drove the third coupled axle.
 The running gear was supported at three points.
-Th first and second coupled axle were supported on common carrying springs and the third on a transverse leaf spring.
+The first and second coupled axle were supported on common carrying springs and the third on a transverse leaf spring.

 The boiler barrel was rivetted and comprised two sections.
 The steam dome sat on top of the second section.

 Initially a Hardy vacuum brake was installed; this was later replaced by a Westinghouse compressed-air brake.
 The sander was hand-operated and sanded the second and third axles.
 The engines also had a Latowski steam-operated bell and, later, a steam turbo generator was fitted over the smokebox door outside the locomotive body to provide electric lighting.